 Access to credit for individuals and for businesses is severely constrained in much of the developing world.
-Weak legal and regulatory frameworks for lending – combined with the lack of predictability for lenders, the inability to leverage productive assets, and the absence of credit information – creates a lending environment that is unfriendly to Micro, Small and Medium Enterprises (MSMEs) and individuals.
-“Credit infrastructure” refers to the set of laws and institutions that enables efficient and effective access to finance, stability and socially responsible economic growth.
-Expertise on credit reporting, secured transactions and collateral registries – as well as creditor/debtor rights and insolvency and debt resolution processes – are the main elements of the World Bank Group’s Credit Infrastructure services.
+Weak legal and institutional frameworks for lending and debt resolution – combined with the lack of predictability for lenders, the inability to leverage productive assets, and the absence of credit information – creates a lending environment that is unfavorable to Micro, Small and Medium Enterprises (MSMEs) and individuals.
+“Credit infrastructure” refers to the set of laws and institutions that enables efficient and effective access to finance through modern insolvency frameworks, secured lending on movable property, which enhances financial stability through diversification of financial products and services and improves risk management, assessment and mitigation through information asymmetry and supports socially responsible economic growth.
+Expertise on credit information sharing, secured transactions and asset-based lending – as well as creditor/debtor rights and insolvency and debt resolution processes – are the main elements of the World Bank Group’s Credit Infrastructure services.

 What We Do

-We provide timely, high-quality advice and strategic direction on issues involving credit infrastructure – through such World Bank Group products as IBRD lending and Reimbursable Advisory Services and IFC’s Advisory Services – to ensure high-impact delivery to clients.
-The World Bank Group offers structured, comprehensive and multifaceted credit-infrastructure interventions using the following global business and delivery model:
+We provide timely, high-quality advice and strategic direction on issues involving credit infrastructure – through such World Bank Group products as IBRD & IDA lending operations, Reimbursable Advisory Services and IFC’s Advisory Services – to ensure high-impact delivery to clients.
+The World Bank Group offers structured, comprehensive and multifaceted credit-infrastructure interventions using the following global business delivery model:

 - Reforming credit infrastructure legal and regulatory frameworks,

 - Monitoring and evaluating the economic impact,

 - Contributing to the World Bank Group’s engagement on and development of fintech for financing of SMEs,

 - Setting international standards and promoting global knowledge and expertise exchange.